To report a public health emergency after Tribal business hours, on weekends or holidays, call: 828-359-6180

 Our efforts include addressing issues related to racism and mental health; creating a supportive environment for community participation; and developing policies for schools, work sites, and churches that promote positive health changes.

 Mentors work with elementary school children and staff to develop lesson plans on self-esteem, cultural pride, conflict resolution, emotional well-being and health knowledge.
 There is also a weekly after-school program to enhance teamwork, cultural awareness, and physical health.

-Nutritionists, dietitians, and fitness workers help tribal members participate in activities at their churches and work sites that are designed to help them reduce stress, eat healthier foods and increase their physical activity levels.
+Nutritionists, dietitians, and fitness workers help tribal members participate in activities at their work sites that are designed to help them reduce stress, eat healthier foods and increase their physical activity levels.

 • Cherokee Central School System